redis/redis-doc/commands/get.md

 If _key_ doesn't exist, the special value `nil` is returned.
-An error is returned if the value stored at _key_ is not a string, because `GET` only handles string values.
+An error is returned if the value stored at _key_ isn't a [Redis string](/docs/data-types/strings), because `GET` only handles string values.

 @return